 Here are eight invaluable tips I’ve learned throughout my years of travel that help me sleep well in hostel dorms, in spite of my surroundings.
 Every.
 Damn.
 Night.

 Choose the Right Hostel

 Just because a hostel gets good reviews, doesn’t mean your sleeping situation will be ideal.
 Read some reviews and look over some pictures to answer some important questions about the hostel.
 What do guests say about the beds?
 Is the hostel known for its late-night rooftop bar and nightly pub crawls?
 Is the building located on a noisy street?
 What is the fan/air conditioning/heater situation?

-For me, I always base my choice of hostel around where I have the best chance of sleeping well.
-Being well rested (or not) effects your entire existence while traveling.
+I always base my choice of hostel around where I have the best chance of sleeping well.
+Being well-rested (or not) affects your entire existence while traveling.
 Do your research and sleep like a baby.